ms-iot/content/en-US/win10/samples/NodejsWUCylon.md

 ![Node.js Cylon Project Dialog]({{site.baseurl}}/images/Nodejs/nodejswucylon-newprojectdialog.png)

 You may get a prompt (shown below) to run npm dedupe.
 If you do, make sure to run it.
-To avoid getting this prompt, create the project as close to your drive root as possible. e.g. c:\projects\cylonsample.

 ![npm dedupe dialog]({{site.baseurl}}/images/Nodejs/npm-dedupe-dialog.PNG)

+If you don't get the prompt, you still need to run npm dedupe to avoid node module paths that are too long for deployment on the Raspberry Pi 2.
+To do this, open a cmd window, go to [Cylon project root]\node_modules, and run `npm dedupe`.

 ###Build Serialport